leonardblaschek/tukeygrps/README.md

 <img src="man/figures/README-example no groups-1.png" width="100%" />

-Here we split the statistical analysis by two grouping variables (“cut” and “color”), set the alpha to 0.05 and print the letters at y = -1000.
+Here we split the statistical analysis by two grouping variables (“cut” and “color”), set the alpha to 0.05 and print the letters 0.5 standard deviations below the respective minimum value.

     library(tukeygrps)
     library(tidyverse)